codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 For the purposes of this tutorial we will push our sample application to [DockerHub](https://cloud.docker.com/) which is the free public Docker hosting from Docker Inc. You need to create a free account with the service first and note down your username and password.
 In your own projects you can use any other [external registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) you wish.

-Once you create your Docker Cloud account, go to your Account Configuration, by clicking on *Integrations* on the left sidebar.
-Then open the *Integration* tab and click the *Configure* button next to *Docker Registry*.
+Once you create your Docker Cloud account, go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.
 Finally click the *Add Registry* drop-down menu and select *Docker Hub*.

 {% include